 Flavonoids belong to the largest nutrient groups known to scientists.
 Over 6,000 already identified flavonoids and about 20 of these natural compounds are found in the cannabis plant.

 Flavonoids have anti-inflammatory and antioxidant properties, and they contribute to the colour of the foods we eat; this is why blueberries are blue and raspberries are red.

 Regarding pharmacological effects of flavonoids, those extracted from the cannabis plant have been tested in that matter, and the results are, least to say, promising.
 However, those clinical findings need further research to gain us a new insight into the role of flavonoids in the general therapeutic effects of marijuana treatment.

 Terpenes are constituents of complex plant hormones, sterols, pigments, molecules, and cannabinoids.
 Like we said, on the one hand, they are responsible for the pleasant aroma of cannabis.
 But on the other, they produce certain physiological effects, and scientists believe that there is a close relationship between these two features of terpenes.

 Patients who use medical marijuana will often ask the budtender at a dispensary to smell cannabis buds when selecting their strains; they say it helps them predict the effects of a given strain.

-Those findings have given rise to the terpene wheel, which helps us identify the terpenes in each of strains.
-For example, cannabis varieties that smell of pine (high level of terpene pinene) prompts alertness and prevents issues with short-term memory; lemony and citrus aromas can improve the mood and general attitude while boosting energy levels (limonene); and smell of musk or clove brings sedative, tranquilizing effects.
+Those findings have given rise to the terpene wheel, which helps us identify the strains' terpenes.
+For example, cannabis varieties that smell of pine (high level of terpene pinene) prompt alertness and prevents issues with short-term memory; lemony and citrus aromas can improve the mood and general attitude while boosting energy levels (limonene); and smell of musk or clove brings sedative, tranquillizing effects.

-The terpene wheel below illustrates the difference between strains based on the aromas and flavors provided by the distinctive terpenes.
+The terpene wheel below illustrates the difference between strains based on the distinctive terpenes' aroma and flavours.